UTCNCSSoftwareDesignTudor2018/sd-project-2018-alvarosuarez/README.md

 - Dependency Injection ->  MainController class used with the @autowired notation from spring.

 - Entity relationships:
-- One to many relationship between the chat - User class.
+- One to many relationship between the chat - User classes.
-- One to many relationship between the User - Message class.
+- One to many relationship between the User - Message classes.

 - Frameworks:
-- Maven + Spring boot + websockets + javascript + HTML + CSS
+- Layer Architecture + Model View Controller + Maven + Spring boot + websockets + javascript + HTML + CSS

 - Unit test, input validation: